 chalk grassland and garrigue to wet even swampy conditions.
 It

-predominently favours full sun positions but will tolerate (though not relish) even significant shade.
+predominantly favours full sun positions but will tolerate (though not

-evolutionary significance occur on a sufficiently
+evolutionary significance occur on a sufficiently regular basis

-regular basis to have aquired formal varietal
+to have acquired formal varietal

 status.

-O. apifera v bicolor is one of the commoner variants and occurs throughout the range of the type
+one of the commoner variants and occurs

-species though it appears to be particularly frequent
+to be particularly frequent

-The pictures here come from Warwickshire in England and
+The pictures come from Warwickshire, England and

 |